seanzhangkx8/ConvoKit/doc/source/reddit-small.rst

 User-level information
 ^^^^^^^^^^^^^^^^^^^^^^

 Users in this corpus are Reddit users, identified by their account names.
+The corpus includes the following activity statistics:

+* num_posts: number of posts from the user
+* num_comments: number of comments from the user

 Utterance-level information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^